-The core values of Daramalan College and of the Missionaries of the Sacred Heart support a community where good relationships, fair and just treatment and forgiveness are essential elements of community living.
-In such an environment, all are valued and respected.
-A strong belief in the dignity of each person and a sense of fairness and justice underpin this policy.
+The core values of Daramalan College and of the Missionaries of the Sacred Heart support a community where good relationships, for and just treatment and forgiveness are essential elements of community living.
+In such an environment, for are valued and respected.
+A strong belief in the dignity of each person and a sense of fairness and just the environment, this policy.

-Good relationships within school communities are paramount to the well-being and comfort of all members.
-To maintain good relationships, grievances or conflicts must be addressed so that these can be resolved and all parties can feel satisfied with the resolution process.
-Fair and open communication ensures that the rights and responsibilities of all parties are respected with the intent that consensus be achieved.
+Good relationships that communities are paramount to the well-being and comfort of all members.
+To maintain good relationships, rievances or conflicts must be addressed so that these can be resolved and all parties can feel satisfied with the resolution process.
+Fair and open communication ensures that the rights and responsibilities of all parties are respect with the intent that consensus be achieved.
 This policy is based on the Gospel values of justice and forgiveness.

-Daramalan College is committed to providing a fair, safe and supportive environment where grievances are dealt with sensitively and expeditiously.
-Community members are encouraged to raise their grievances in the knowledge that those in a position of responsibility will take appropriate action to address those grievances.
-It is expected that confidentiality is respected by all parties throughout a grievance issue.
+Daramalan College is committed to providing fair, safe and supportive environment where grievances are dealt with sensitively and expeditiously.
+Community members are encouraged to raise their grievances in the knowledge that those in a position of responsibility will proper action to address those grievances.
+It is expected that confidentiality is respected by all provides throughout a grievance issue.

-- 1. Any member of the community may lodge a grievance regarding a school-related issue. - 2.
-All staff in leadership positions have a responsibility to listen to or read any grievances brought to their attention and to manage the matter appropriately. - 3.
-The College's Grievance (Community) Policy provides the guidelines to be used for the investigation process including the decision to determine if a grievance is vexatious or has substance. - 4.
-The Principal may decide to establish a grievance resolution committee on an ad-hoc basis to meet an identified need. - 5.
-This policy applies to all forms of grievances, however, if other procedures exist that more appropriately address the particular grievance (eg sexual harassment or unlawful discrimination), that mechanism should be used. - 6.
+- 1. Any member of the community may lodge a grievance regarding 2 shows related issue. - 2.
+All staff in leadership positions have a responsibility to lister to or red any grievances brought to their attention and to manage the matter appropriately. - 3.
+The College's Grievance (Community) Policy provides the guidelines to be used for the investigation process including the decision to determine if a grievance is vexations or a substance. - 4.
+The Principal may decide to establish a grievance resolution committee on a rad-hoc basis to meet an identified need. - 5.
+This policy applies to all forms of grievances, however, if other procedures exist hat the appropriately address the particular grievance (eg sexual harassment or unlawful discrimination), that mechanism should be used. - 6.
 Grievances concerning behaviour that may constitute unlawful conduct or behaviour, are progressed through the more formal channels appropriate to the conduct and as required by law. - 7.
 When a grievance is raised between a staff member or parent of the school and the school Principal and the matter has not been able to be resolved at the local level: - a.
 The staff member / parent grievance is referred to the Director of MSC Education.
 The Director of MSC Education collaborates with the Board Chair to seek a resolution to the issue.
 They determine if there are sufficient grounds for an investigation.
 If there are sufficient grounds for an investigation they may appoint a person/s who meets with the relevant parties and keep appropriate records.

-- b.
-The reviewer/s present their findings to the Director of MSC Education and the Board Chair, who makes a decision on the issue. - c.
-This decision is communicated to the Principal, the complainant and the Provincial for any consequent action. - d.
-All relevant documents are kept in the Provincial archives.
+- The reviewer/s present their findings to the Director of MSC Education and the Board Chair, who b. makes a decision on the issue. - This decision is communicated to the Principal, the complainant and the Provincial for any c. consequent action. - d.
+All relevant documents are kept in the Provincial archives. ,n